blazium-engine/blazium-docs/contributing/development/core_and_modules/binding_to_external_libraries.rst

     env.Append(LIBS=['Festival', 'estools', 'estbase', 'eststring'])

-If you want to add custom compiler flags when building your module, you need to clone `env` first, so it won't add those flags to whole Godot build (which can cause errors).
+If you want to add custom compiler flags when building your module, you need to clone `env` first, so it won't add those flags to whole Blazium build (which can cause errors).
 Example `SCsub` with custom flags:

 .. code-block:: python